Moinkhan-cmd/task-3-book-api/README.md

   "author": "James Clear"
 }

 🧪 How to Run
-Open the terminal in your project folder
+Open terminal in your project folder

-Run npm install (installs Express)
+Run npm install

 Run node index.js

-Open Postman and test the API at:
+Open Postman and test at:

 http://localhost:3000/books